TomKellyGenetics/graphsim/paper/paper.md

 $\Sigma$ with negative correlations).\

-Computing the nearest positive definite matrix is necessary to ensure that the variance-covariance matrix could be inverted when used as a parameter in multivariate normal simulations, particularly when negative correlations are included for inhibitions (as shown below).
-Matrices that could not be inverted occurred rarely with biologically plausible graph structures but this approach allows for the computation of a plausible correlation matrix when the given graph structure is incomplete or contains loops.
+Computing the nearest positive definite matrix is necessary to ensure that the variance-covariance matrix can be inverted when used as a parameter in multivariate normal simulations, particularly when negative correlations are included for inhibitions (as shown below).
+Matrices that cannot be inverted occur rarely with biologically plausible graph structures but this approach allows for the computation of a plausible correlation matrix when the given graph structure is incomplete or contains loops.
 When required, the nearest positive definite matrix is computed using the `nearPD` function of the \texttt{Matrix} R package [@Matrix] to perform Higham's algorithm [@Higham2002] on variance-covariance matrices.
 The \texttt{graphsim} package gives a warning when this occurs.

 Illustrations {#sec:illustrations}